-This course has been approved by the Nursing and Midwifery Council by passing quality assurance standards on maintaining public protection and safety.
+This course is accredited by the Nursing and Midwifery Council by passing quality assurance standards on maintaining public protection and safety.

 If you’re interested in studying a module from this course, the Postgraduate Certificate or the Postgraduate Diploma then please email Graduate Admissions to discuss your course of study.